✓ Updated February 2026

 Essential Travel Tips

 Siesta is still a thing, especially outside the main tourist drag.
-Many smaller shops and some restaurants will close between roughly 2 PM and 5 PM.
-Plan your sightseeing accordingly, perhaps visiting a museum or enjoying a leisurely lunch during these hours, and you'll avoid frustration.
+Many smaller shops and some restaurants will close from roughly 2 PM to 5 PM.
+Plan your sightseeing accordingly, perhaps visiting museums or enjoying a leisurely lunch during this time, and know that larger stores and attractions in the city center usually stay open.

-Seville is generally very safe, but like any popular tourist destination, pickpocketing can occur in crowded areas like the Cathedral, Alcázar, and busy plazas.
-Keep your valuables secure and be aware of your surroundings, especially when taking photos or enjoying street performances.
+Be aware of your surroundings, especially in crowded areas.
+Like any popular tourist destination, pickpocketing can occur around major attractions like the Cathedral, Alcázar, and busy plazas.
+Keep your valuables secure and be mindful of who is around you, particularly when taking photos or enjoying street performances.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.